In these exceptional times there is an even greater need to

 There is a common misconception that allowances can only be claimed in the period in which they are put into use.

-With the exception of Structural Building Allowances, provided there is an intention to use the asset in your business then allowances can be claimed in which the expenditure is incurred.
+With the exception of Structures and Buildings Allowance, provided there is an intention to use the asset in your business, then allowances can be claimed in which the expenditure is incurred.

 If you are considering downsizing and selling a property you should be aware that if a potential Purchaser wants to claim future allowances on the eligible fixtures within the property, a joint election, known as a CAA 2001 s.198 must be completed.
 This election apportions the purchase consideration between eligible and ineligible assets and the agreed split is deducted from the sellers tax pools, therefore reducing future allowances.